Tantra Yoga

 Below are three key stages.
 (1) Through kriya, pranayama and hatha yoga we start to heal and connect the physical to the energetic body (this can include trauma release work).
 (2) Through kundalini tantra yoga, the yoga of inner awareness, and the practice of pratyahara we slow everything down, bringing our body, mind and emotions to a place of ease as we progress on our spiritual path.
 (3) Through visualisation in conjunction with meditation and mantra, we have a strong vehicle for bringing about samadhi.

-Pranayama is a group of methods (technologies of practice) to absorb and circulate prana into the physical and subtle body.
+Gentle postures and movements to bring you to a place of ease in your body and mind.
+Pranayama is a group of methods to absorb and circulate prana into the physical and subtle body.
 It is the right way to breath to extend your life.
+But prior to Pranayama we need to practice PranKriya’s, dynamic purification practices to create space, calm and awaken the mind, and purify our subtle energy levels.

 “Thank you so much for teaching this.
 Your style and teaching points are excellent and just what I relate to.”
 David